File: dc.info, Node: Top, Next: Introduction, Up: (dir)

 Pops one value, computes its square root, and pushes that.
 The

-precision value specifies the number of fraction digits in the
+used to determine the number of fraction digits in the result.

 Most arithmetic operations are affected by the _precision value_,